 Some of the links on this website are affiliate links.
 If you use them to make a purchase, we will earn a commission.
+This is at no extra cost to you.
 We value you and we still seek to provide our honest opinions, findings, beliefs, and experiences as they relate to the products and services that are featured on the website.

 Are Low-Maintenance and Hypoallergenic Dogs a Myth or an Achievable Reality?

 It turns out that there is probably no such thing as a truly low maintenance (depending on your issue!) or 100% hypoallergenic dog.
 But we believe that there are breeds of dog suitable for all homes and people and share our journey below addressing the search for a non-shedding dog for our allergenic needs.
 Read on for the full scoop!

 My Personal Story of Searching for a Low Maintenance Hypoallergenic Dog!

 This is the question that I asked myself back in 2011 when our family decided that it was time to research and look for the perfect family dog.

 I could no longer watch our eldest daughter, then aged 7, drag a sorry looking group of toy dogs around our home, desperate to love and look after the real thing.
 She even attempted to put her younger sister at the end of a leash!

 At this stage, I knew that it was time to find our new furry family addition.

 I was the only member of the family with any experience of dog ownership.
 I had also previously lived with a friend who owned a very lovely aging cat.
 However, my experience was limited.